JuliaDynamics/ComplexityMeasures.jl/docs/src/information_measures.md

 # [Information measures](@id information_measures)

-Please be sure you have read the [Terminology](@ref terminology) section before going through the API here, to have a good idea of the different "flavors" of information measures and how they all come together over the common interface of the [`information`](@ref) function.
+Please be sure you have read the [Terminology](@ref terminology) section before going through the API here, to have a good idea of how we define "information measures" and how they all come together over the common interface of the [`information`](@ref) function.

 ## Information measures API